Dwight Schrute: Family and childhood

-In "Lecture Circuit", Dwight claims to remember his own birth, including his father, Dwight Schrute II, delivering him from the womb, and his mother biting off the umbilical cord.
-In "Grief Counseling", Dwight states that he was a twin, but he "resorbed" his twin while still in his mother's womb (this occurrence is called twin embolization syndrome), causing him to believe that he now has "the strength of a grown man and a little baby".
+In "Lecture Circuit", Dwight claims to remember his own birth, and his father delivering him from the womb, and his mother biting off her umbilical cord.
+In "Grief Counseling", Dwight states that he was born a twin, but he "resorbed" his twin while still in his mother's womb (this occurrence is called twin embolization syndrome), causing him to believe that he now has "the strength of a grown man and a little baby".
 He also claims to have been born weighing 13 lb 5 oz, rendering his mother incapable of walking for three months and two days, and in "Baby Shower", he claims to have performed his own circumcision.
-In "Viewing Party", he informs Jim and Pam Beesly that, in the Schrute family, the youngest child raises the other children.
-Dwight had lice on his first day of school and believes he was unpopular as a child solely due to this, rather than (as is far more likely) his personality or behavior.

 Little is known about Dwight's parents, except that his father used to take him hunting, cheated in games, made his siblings and him biscuits for breakfast every morning, and that he battled obesity, high blood pressure, and high cholesterol.

-Dwight's maternal grandfather, whose surname is Manheim (according to Dwight's blog at NBC.com) fought in the Second World War.
-He killed twenty men before being imprisoned in an Allied prison camp (revealed in "The Fight"), implying that he was a soldier in the German army.
-In "Dunder Mifflin Infinity", Dwight tells the documentary film crew that his grandfather is (at the time of the episode) 103 years old, and is still "puttering around down in Argentina", implying that his grandfather was a war criminal who fled to South America.
-Dwight attempted to visit him once, but his travel visa was protested by the Shoah Foundation.
-In "Take Your Daughter to Work Day", Michael refers to Dwight's grandmother as a "Nazi war criminal".
-Dwight's father and grandfather are also named Dwight Schrute; however, his Amish great-grandfather was named Dwide Schrude.
-In "Casino Night", Dwight reveals that the tuxedo he is wearing is the one that his grandfather was buried in.
-It is revealed in "Money" that it is a tradition in the Schrute family that when a male has intercourse with a woman, he is rewarded with a bag of wild oats that are left on his doorstep by his parents.
-Dwight also speaks High German, but his knowledge of it is "pre-industrial and mostly religious", as might be expected if the language was learned exclusively in an Amish church or context.
+It is known that his father is named Dwight Schrute II and his mother is named Hedda Schrute.